Chapter 1: One through seven

 Judas slowly rolled over, sat up, and hugged his knees, trembling.
 After a few moments, he started to talk, not looking up.
 “The-- the whole thing was horrible-- not just my crime-- I didn’t -- I wasn’t-” He gasped for breath, then went on in a shriller voice, “-He shouldn’t have told me to do it…”

 James felt cold with disbelief and anger.
 “I can’t believe it,” he spat out.
 “You’re blaming him?
 Like you weren’t already about to-!”
 This time he kicked him.
-But only the ones, then he stepped back, supporting himself on the prison wall.
+Then he stepped back, supporting himself on the prison wall.

 James stared down at him, then turned around.
 “You’re beyond contempt,” he said coldly.
 “I can’t see why you’d be the one to turn up now, on my final night…”